KQM-git/TCL/docs/combat-mechanics/internal-cooldown.md

 Some general properties of ICD are:
 * ICD is not shared between enemies.
-    * **Example**: If three Hilichurls have Hydro applied to them, then a Pyro attack (that hits all three Hilichurls) limited by default ICD will trigger Vaporize on all three Hilichurls rather than just one.
+    * **Example**: If three Hilichurls have Hydro applied to them, then a Pyro attack (that hits all three Hilichurls) limited by standard ICD will trigger Vaporize on all three Hilichurls rather than just one.
 * ICD is not shared between characters.
     * **Example**: If Sucrose triggers a Swirl reaction with her Elemental Skill and hits Swirl damage ICD, then Venti's Swirl damage will not be affected by the fact that Sucrose's Elemental Skill Swirls are on ICD.
 * Multiple abilities may share ICD.
     * **Example**: Keqing's Normal and Charged Attacks share ICD.
-Thus, which instances of her Normal and Charged Attacks will apply an Element is determined by default ICD (where both her Normal and Charged Attacks may contribute to the hit count and start the timer).
+Thus, which instances of her Normal and Charged Attacks will apply an Element is determined by standard ICD (where both her Normal and Charged Attacks may contribute to the hit count and start the timer).

 ## Advanced Overview